Baby Feeding Chart: What to Feed and When, From Newborn to 12 Months

 Babies typically start eating baby food around 6 months of age.
 At this stage, most babies are ready to begin exploring solid foods in addition to breast milk or formula, which should remain their primary source of nutrition.

-It's important to introduce one new food at a time, waiting a few days before adding another to monitor for any allergic reactions.
+Introduce one new food at a time, waiting a few days before trying another, to watch for any allergic reactions.

 The Bottom Line